billnice250/billnice250.github.io/index.md

 - **My C Library:** This project is a collection of various functions and algorithms written in the C programming language.
 You can find the source code [here](https://github.com/billnice250/MyC_libary).

+- **BMI Calculator:** This is a simple flutter based application that calculates a user's body mass index (BMI) based on their height and weight.
+You can find the source code [here](https://github.com/billnice250/bmi_calculator).

 - **Bite Hub App:** This is a feature-rich app that offers several functionalities including weather information, a beautiful sign-in page with biometrics options, and a chatroom.
 You can find the source code [here](https://github.com/billnice250/bite).

-- **BMI Calculator:** This is a simple web-based application that calculates a user's body mass index (BMI) based on their height and weight.
-You can find the source code [here](https://github.com/billnice250/bmi_calculator).